 Do you get up early in the morning?
 Have you found it can add hours to your day?

 Crystal has been an early riser since age 11, and she is an expert on maximizing morning time before her three children wake up.

-She spends time with the Lord, exercises, and runs a full-time business.
+She spends time with the Lord, exercises, and works on her full-time business.
 This gives her room to breathe the rest of the day.

 I got early access to this eCourse, so I can vouch for the quality, and I’m happy to say that I wholeheartedly endorse it.